nsyilmaz/SnykTest/NodeProjects.md

 ```sh
 npm install -g npm@9
 ```
-!!!In some cases you may need .npmrc file to install from authenticated packageurls!!!
+!!!In some cases you may need .npmrc file to install from private repos or authenticated packageurls!!!

 Run package installation command inside docker container.
 ```sh